 - Start a pay-per-click (PPC/AdWords) campaign to get more inbound traffic data

-- Look to social, local or other search algorithm influencers
+- Look to social, local, or other search algorithm influencers

 No matter what you do, always remember these three words: Measure, Adjust, Repeat.
+Because that is the best way to do keyword research and then make it really work for your site!

-Your work with keyword research is never truly done because you will constantly be measuring your site performance based on your keyword use, adjusting your strategy to pursue better outcomes and repeating the process to make adjustments that help you pursue goals and push growth.
+performance based on your keyword use, adjusting your strategy to pursue better outcomes, and repeating the process to make adjustments that help you pursue goals and push growth.

 When you take the time to learn how to conduct keyword research, you are much better prepared to create a content plan that can be used to deliver content to your audience consistently and effortlessly.